RaraCE/RaraCE.github.io/nano.md

 ## Shape-Dependent Motion of Structured Photoactive Microswimmers
 **Description:**
-This time we focused on the geometery of the microparticles and this time used UV light as a reactive agent.
-It was more promising and potentially a safer delivery system than previous experiement.
+This time we focused on the geometery of the microparticles and used UV light as a reactive agent.
+It was more promising and potentially a safer delivery system than previous experiment.
 The end result actually was published through the Applied Materials & Interfaces journal.

 [Shape-Dependent Motion of Structured Photoactive Microswimmers](https://pubs.acs.org/doi/10.1021/acsami.8b01940)